An equivariant compactification for adjoint reductive group schemes: Recollection of wonderful compactifications

 \section{Recollection of wonderful compactifications}

-In this chapter, we briefly review the classical theory of wonderful compactifications.
+In this section, we briefly review the classical theory of wonderful compactifications.
 We fix an algebraically closed field $k$, and if a fiber product is formed over $k$, we will omit the subscript $k$.